ansible/awx-operator/README.md

 ```

 #### Auto upgrade
-With this parameter you can influence the behaviour during an operator upgrade.
+With this parameter you can influence the behavior during an operator upgrade.
 If set to `true`, the operator will upgrade the specific instance directly.
 When the value is set to `false`, and we have a running deployment, the operator will not update the AWX instance.
 This can be useful when you have multiple AWX instances which you want to upgrade step by step instead of all at once.